Joint Guidelines for Authors, Reviewers, and Editors

 If a conflict exists, reviewers must decline the review solicitation according to the instructions provided by the journal; editors must recuse themselves from any review responsibilities.

-Supplement Guest Editors and supplement coordinators must disclose all financial and personal interests, including those with sponsors of the supplement publication, when submitting a supplement proposal to the JN, AN, or the AJCN.
+Supplement Guest Editors and supplement coordinators must disclose all financial and personal interests, including those with sponsors of the supplement publication, when submitting a supplement proposal to ASN journals.
 In addition, supplement coordinators must disclose all compensation from the sponsor for editorial services on manuscripts published in the supplement publication and/or for attending, speaking at, or organizing a meeting or symposium, including reimbursements for travel expenses.
 These disclosures will be printed in the supplement publication.